 - Companies like Visa are updating their free trial billing rules to benefit businesses and consumers with chargebacks while implementing more transparency.

 - The Wayfair Act will take effect in the U.S. in 2020.
-This allows states to tax a company who operates within the state borders regardless if they are located there or not.
+This allows states to tax a company that operates within the state borders regardless if they are located there or not.
 Retailers will need to figure out local taxes and regulations to continue their business uninterrupted.

 - Because merchants are going to have a harder time keeping up with the regulations, it makes even more sense for them to partner with the payment industry, that way they have someone watching over their merchant account and keeping things on the up and up while they focus on running their business.